nathell/clj-iter/README.markdown

-The following function takes a number (size) and a collection, and transforms each element into a list containing itself and neighbouring elements, i.e, the distance of which from the element in question is not greater than size:
+The following function takes a number (size) and a collection, and transforms each element into a list containing itself and neighbouring elements, i.e., the distance of which from the element in question is not greater than size:

     (defn sliding-window [coll size]
       (iter (for s on coll)
             (for q initially () then (cons (first s) q)) (collect (cons (first s) (concat (take size (rest s)) (take size q))))))

+This is a neat (and extremely readable) example of raising to a positive integer power (yes, I know there's clojure.contrib.math, but just for the sake of example...):

+    (defn pow [x y]
+      (iter (repeat y) (multiply x)))

 Differences from Iterate
 ========================